Pradumnasaraf/taskit/README.md

 go build ./cmd/taskit
 ```

-Finally we can run the executable:
+Finally, we can run the executable:

 ```bash
 ./taskit